techworkersco/twc-site-berlin/_events/ver-di-monthly-members-meeting-–-april.md

 locations:
   - Berlin
 hide_form: true
-image: /assets/img/verdi-fintech-grafik-founding-a-works-council-startseite.png
+image: /assets/img/verdi_04-26.jpg
 ---
-We invite [ver.di union members](https://tech.verdi.de/) in beginning to advanced stages of workplace organizing to signup for our *second* monthly membership meeting.
+We invite [ver.di union members](https://tech.verdi.de/) in both beginning and advanced stages of workplace organizing to signup for our *second* monthly membership meeting.

 In order to tailor the event to your needs, we ask a couple of questions below.
 If you cannot attend it this time, but would like to stay in touch, you can indicate that in the form as well.